amirmujkic/bug_bot/README.md

 To install, run:

-    gem install bug_bot
+    gem install multi_bug

 Add the following to your Gemfile:

-    gem "bug_bot", '~> 0.2.0'
+    gem "multi_bug", '~> 0.2.1'

-After you've added the `bug_bot` gem, please install one of the gems for the monitoring platform you want to use.
+After you've added the `multi_bug` gem, please install one of the gems for the monitoring platform you want to use.
 To accomplish that, you can use one of the following installation guides:

  - [Airbrake](https://github.com/airbrake/airbrake-ruby#installation)